rsocket/rsocket/Protocol.md

 A Responder that receives a REQUEST that it can not honor due to LEASE restrictions MUST respond with an ERROR frame with error code of LEASE_ERROR.
 This includes an initial LEASE sent as part of [Connection Establishment](#connection-establishment).

+#### QoS and Prioritization

+Quality of Service and Prioritization of streams are considered application or network layer concerns and are better dealt with at those layers.
+The metadata capabilities, including METADATA_PUSH, are tools that applications can use for effective prioritization.
+DiffServ via IP QoS are best handled by the underlying network layer protocols.

 ### Handling the Unexpected

 This protocol attempts to be very lenient in processing of received frames and SHOULD ignore